EPSB.ca » Programming

 Sports training combined with classroom learning for student athletes.

 Programming for students of all Christian faiths and cultures.

 Programs that focus on First Nations, Métis, and Inuit culture, traditions, history and Cree language.

-Bilingual or immersion programming in American Sign Language (ASL), Arabic, Chinese (Mandarin), German, French, Hebrew, Spanish and Ukrainian.
+Bilingual or immersion programming in American Sign Language (ASL), Arabic, Chinese (Mandarin), German, French, Hebrew and Spanish.

 Programming that uses different approaches to teaching and learning.